RyanNielson/laravel-facades/README.md

 # Laravel Facades

 An atom.io package to view the source of built-in Laravel 4 facades.
+(No longer maintained)

 ## Installation